chromaui/chromatic-docs/jenkins.md

 These specific types of commits (merge) don't persist in the history of your repository.
 That can cause Chromatic's baselines to be lost in certain situations.

-If you're using the Jenkins [GitHub pr plugin](https://github.com/jenkinsci/ghprb-plugin/blob/master/README.md), our recommendation for your pipeline is the following:
+If you're using the Jenkins [GitHub Pull Request plugin](https://github.com/jenkinsci/ghprb-plugin/blob/master/README.md), our recommendation for your pipeline is the following:

 - Choose the `ghprbPullId` specifier for the `refspec`
 - Ensure the Branch Specifier is set to `${ghprbActualCommit}`